nerrixde/discordid-wiki/misc/faq.md

 ### Will there be a way to get details such as Server Logo, Server Icon?
 - No. Beiside some technical impossiblities, it's not what discord.id should be about.

+### Will there be a way to lookup users by username?
+- No. This is technically not possible nor supported by Discord.